Spectral Condition-Number Estimation of Large Sparse Matrices: Numerical Investigations

 We ran both a dense SVD and our method on all the matrices from Tim Davis's sparse matrix collection~\cite{UFDavis11} for which $mn^{2}<256\times10^{9}$.
 Our method converged in 100,000 iterations or less on 1024 out of the 1468 matrices in this category.

-Out of the 1468 matrices, 404 had condition number $64/\epsilon_{\text{machine}}\approx7\times10^{13}$ or larger.
+Out of the 1468 matrices, 404 had condition number $1/(64\cdot\epsilon_{\text{m}})\approx7\times10^{13}$ or larger.
 Our method converged on 278 out of them, delivering condition number estimates of $5\times10^{11}$ or larger.
 In other words, on all the matrices that were close to rank deficiency, our method detected that the condition number is large, but in some cases it underestimated the actual condition number.

-On matrices with condition number smaller than $64/\epsilon_{\text{machine}}$, our method always estimated the condition number to within a relative error of 24\% or less.
+On matrices with condition number smaller than $64/\epsilon_{\text{m}}$, our method always estimated the condition number to within a relative error of 24\% or less.
+Figure~\ref{fig:scatterplots} shows a scatter plot of the condition number reported by our method when it converged vs. the condition number reported by Matlab's dense SVD.

 We ran the method again on some of the matrices on which it failed to converge in 100,000 iterations, allowing the method to run longer.
 It converged in all cases.
 For example, on \texttt{nos1}, the method detected convergence after 169,791 iterations.
 The $\sigma_{\min}$ estimate it returned was actually from iteration 90,173, meaning that at iteration 100,000 it actually converged, but the algorithm was not yet able to detect convergence.
 We note that \texttt{nos1} is a square matrix of dimension 237; the method can be slow even on small matrices.
+Figure~\ref{fig:histograms} presents histograms of the dense-SVD condition-numbers of matrices on which our method converged or did not converge.
+The histograms show that our method can fail to converge (in 100,000 iterations) on both well condition and ill conditioned matrices.
+It also appears that full-rank ill conditioned matrices are more likely to cause our method difficulties than either well conditioned or rank deficient matrices.

+We remark the one clearly sees the effect of inexact arithmetic in these experiments.
+Since LSQR on an $m$-by-$n$ matrix is equivalent to CG on an $n$-by-$n$ matrix, with exact arithmetic our method's iteration count should never exceed the dimension.
+In practice, we see that the number of iterations may well exceed the dimension (e.g., the \texttt{nos1} matrix).
+This is because of loss of orthogonality due to floating point rounding.

 The running time of our method obviously varies a lot and is not easy to characterize.
-But on large matrices it is often much faster than a dense SVD.
-On one matrix in our test set, \texttt{bips98\_606} (a square matrix of dimension 7135), our method was more than 550 times faster than a dense SVD, even though the dense SVD routine used all 4 cores in the Intel Core i7 machine where as our method used only one.
-The machine had 16GB of RAM and the SVD computation did not perform any paging activity.
+But on large matrices it is often much faster than a dense SVD, as shown in Figure~\ref{fig:scatterplots}.